 Figure 7.
-The walls of the canal were cladded with stones, to prevent erosion.
+Top and bottom: the walls of the canal were cladded with stones, to prevent erosion.

 The cladding has disintegrated with time.

 Figure 8.
 Views on the dolines.
-Top - from the south on the front (arrow) and middle dolines; Middle - from the south on the back dolines; bottom - from the road, to the south, on the northernmost back doline.
+Top - from the south on the front (arrow) and middle dolines; Middle - from the south on the back dolines; bottom - from the road, looking southwards on the northernmost back doline.

-Secrets of De Hoop Field notes on the GEOMORPHOLOGY, HYDROLOGY and ARCHAEOLOGY Geomorphological and Environs Between CAPE AGULHAS and CAPE INFANTA Research To store water in the depression, a dyke was built across it and a canal was dug, to deliver water from the vlei to the dolines (Figures 9 to 14).
+To store water in the depression, a dyke was built across it and a canal was dug, to deliver water from the vlei to the dolines (Figures 9 to 14).